Dundee is an excellent place to study medicine, both for the high quality of the teaching programme and for the facilities available

 There are several ways to enter our MBChB Medicine course:

-- Apply to the pre-medical year (UCAS code A104).
-This is an additional year to prepare you for the MBChB Medicine course and is aimed at applicants with a predominantly non-science background, or as a widening access route for applicants with proven evidence of adverse circumstances leading to significant educational disadvantage.
+- Apply to the Gateway to Medicine pre-medical year (UCAS code A104).
+This is an additional year to prepare you for the MBChB Medicine course and is aimed at two groups: (a) applicants with proven evidence of adverse circumstances leading to significant educational disadvantage; (b) applicants with a predominantly non-science background.
 The pre-medical year plus the standard MBChB course takes six years to complete.

 The information on this page relates to the MBChB Medicine course.